MithrilJS/mithril.js/docs/mithril.deferred.md

 			The default value (if this parameter is falsy) is the identity function `function(value) {return value}`

-			If this function returns undefined, then it passes the `value` argument to the next step in the thennable queue, if any
+			If this function returns undefined, then it passes the `value` argument to the next step in the thenable queue, if any

 		-	**any errorCallback(any value)** (optional)